esimmons1/ASCIICylinder/README.md

 What this is?
 -----------------------------------
 Web-based ASCII art animation rendering a 3D cylinder in real time using only text characters.
 Inspired by classic terminal graphics, fully interactive in browser.
-Adjust cylinder properties and lighting with sliders, see results instantly—no downloads or dependencies.
+Adjust cylinder properties and lighting with sliders, see results instantly.
+No downloads or dependencies.

 ---